dobtco/wintersmith-knowledge-base/contents/articles/screendoor/evaluation/workflow_automation_shortcuts.md

 ### Understanding a shortcut

-It's possible to trigger a shortcut when you aren't expecting it, but if you're a project admin or have permission to review responses, you can find out how it's been configured.
+It's possible to trigger a shortcut when you aren't expecting it, but if have permission to rate responses or view shortcuts, you can find out how it's been configured.
 Press the View Shortcut link in the shortcut notification, and you will be taken straight to that shortcut in the editor.

 ![Screenshot of shortcut notification.](../images/shortcuts_6.png)